nwolff/cours-NN/enhancements.md

 # TODO

+- Diagramme performance en Français et avec des graphiques plus clairs.
+Finally lets us get rid to tf-vis
 - Carry statistics and history of models and display them (number of samples seen and accuracy)
-- Diagramme performance en Français et avec des graphiques plus clairs
 - Training and operating views show a confusing mix of things:
   They should most likely be completely separate.
   Also simplify the link filtering thing, work started on another "betterer branch"